zbirobin/MaskSDM-MEE/README.md

 All dependencies, along with their specific versions, are listed in the `requirements.txt` file.
 You may need to adjust the NVIDIA-related packages to match your hardware setup.

+#### 🐋 Docker

 For a fully reproducible setup, we also provide a Dockerfile.
 If you are familiar with Docker, you can use it to open notebooks or run Python code:

 ```sh
 docker build -t masksdm .
 docker run -it -v $(pwd):/app --rm -p 8888:8888 masksdm
 ```

+These commands launch a Jupyter Notebook with the environment and dependencies already installed.
+To access it, you may need to copy the access token shown in the terminal into the Jupyter Notebook login page.
+From there, you can navigate through the project files, run notebooks, or execute Python scripts (such as `train_model.py`) from a terminal opened within Jupyter Notebook.

 This Dockerfile is configured for CPU usage by default.
 To run it on a GPU, replace the first line with: `FROM pytorch/pytorch:2.6.0-cuda12.6-cudnn9-runtime`.
 Note that you may need to adjust the image to match the CUDA version installed on your GPU.
 A list of available PyTorch images can be found [here](https://hub.docker.com/r/pytorch/pytorch/tags).
 Make sure to use a PyTorch 2.6 image to ensure compatibility with our code.